dalbay/Express_Tutorial/README.md

 // Mounting userRouter on a Router app.use('api/v1/users', userRouter);
 ```
-- Remove the Route Handlers to a separate file:
+- Remove the Route Handlers to a separate file - *controllers*; and add a tourController.js and a userController.js file